Local dimer dynamics in higher dimensions: Introduction

 As soon as the model is either not planar or not bipartite, there is no canonical definition of height function and the most basic question of proving that local Glauber dynamics are ergodic, and even that they have no completely blocked configurations, turn out to be non-trivial.
 The situation is particularly unclear for the dimer model on (say, cubic subsets of) $\mathbb Z^d$ for $d\ge 3$ where there are no local dynamics that are known to be ergodic.
 In fact, the simplest chain whose updates consist in flipping two parallel dimers fails to be ergodic because of subtle topological obstructions.
 We refer to Section~\ref{sec:background} (as well as to~\cite{Chandgotia23}*{Sections 1, 3 and 9} and~\cite{Milet15}) for a more extensive discussion of conjectures, open problems and previous partial results, and to Section~\ref{subsec:results} for a precise statement of our own results.
 Let us only briefly anticipate here that our main results include the proof that for local Glauber dynamics on cubic boxes of $\mathbb Z^d$, allowing \emph{switching} (also called moves in~\cite{Milet15} and loop shifts in~\cite{Chandgotia23}) along cycles of finite length (suitably depending on the dimension $d$ only), all connected components of the state space are at least of size $e^{c(d) n^{d-2}}$, with $n$ the side length of the cube.
 For comaprison, it was previously an open question to prove that there are no components of cardinality $1$.
 Let us add that the ergodicity question, besides being crucial for the use of Markov chains as simulation algorithms, has also attracted interest in the theoretical physics community due to its connection to the quantum dimer model and to the possible occurrence of ``Hilbert space fragmentation''~\cite{Roising23}.

 Finally, we emphasize that substantial progress in the understanding of the \emph{equilibrium} properties of (uniform) dimer configurations in dimension $d \ge 3$ has been made recently.
-This includes a large deviation principle for the ``flow function'' of three-dimensional dimers~\cite{Chandgotia23} and the proof of occurrence of macroscopic loops for the $d \ge 3$ double dimer model~\cite{Quitmann22}.
+This includes a large deviation principle for the ``flow function'' of three-dimensional dimers~\cite{Chandgotia23}, an approximate enumeration algorithm \cite{Kenyon96a} and the proof of occurrence of macroscopic loops for the $d \ge 3$ double dimer model~\cite{Quitmann23}.
 See also~\cites{Lammers21,Randall00a,Linde01} for different generalisations of the dimer model to dimension $d \ge 3$.